aicage-dev/marketing/posts/discord-opencode.md

 # Discord post for OpenCode community projects

-I just added Linux clipboard support for OpenCode in [aicage](https://github.com/aicage/aicage).

-aicage runs coding agents in Docker containers, and OpenCode is one of the built-in agents.
+I just added Linux clipboard support for OpenCode in [aicage](https://github.com/aicage/aicage), which runs coding agents in Docker containers.
+OpenCode is one of the built-in agents.

 For a first start, this is enough: